apache/cordova-docs/docs/en/edge/config_ref/index.md

 # The config.xml File

-Many aspects of an app's behavior can be controlled with a global configuration file, `config.xml`, that is placed in the top-level web asset directory along with the app's home page.
-This platform-agnostic XML file is formatted based on the W3C's [Packaged Web Apps (Widgets)](http://www.w3.org/TR/widgets/) specification, and extended to specify core Cordova API features, plugins, and platform-specific settings.
+Many aspects of an app's behavior can be controlled with a global configuration file, `config.xml`, that belongs in the top-level web asset directory along with the app's home page.
+This platform-agnostic XML file is arranged based on the W3C's [Packaged Web Apps (Widgets)](http://www.w3.org/TR/widgets/) specification, and extended to specify core Cordova API features, plugins, and platform-specific settings.